 I figured having been here almost two months, it was about that time.
 It’s a fact: come to Asia and at one point or another, you’ll have to squat while going to the bathroom.
-I’m fortunate enough to live in a Western styled dorm, so I rarely have to use that “other kind of toilet”, but I do use them and with a good amount of success.
+I’m fortunate enough to live in a Western-styled dorm, so I rarely have to use that “other kind of toilet”, but I do use them and with a good amount of success.
 I realize I’m not the first person to write on the subject – Marco Polo probably did back during Mongol rule when squat toilets were just dirt holes (still primitive when compared to the outhouse).
-However, his description didn’t have the colorful pictures, translated signs, and detailed diagrams like mine does.
+However, his description didn’t have the colorful pictures, translated signs, and detailed diagrams that mine does.
 There’s more to it than just the perfect squat angle you know.
 Take a read, you won’t regret it when your bowels are relieved and pants are dry.
 And in case you were worried, it’s relatively clean for a post about toilets.
 So here’s Everything You Need To Know Before Going To The Bathroom In China.

 First, a few quick notes

 If you didn’t catch that, BYOTP is “Bring Your Own Toilet Paper” – 卫生纸 “weishengzhi”.
 In some of the more upscale, fancy, or international places, toilet paper is provided.
 But on the whole, if you don’t bring your own, your two options are to A) ask the guy in the stall next to you to borrow some, or B) walk home with a little extra something in your underwear.
 You can buy single rolls of toilet paper in just about any small store for less than a quarter, and I would suggest keeping a pack of pocket tissues with you at all times.

 2. Yes, that’s a trash can in your stall.
 No, it’s not for trash.